PietJankbal/Chocolatey-for-wine/README.md

 Notes:

   - Do NOT use on existing wineprefix, only on fresh new created prefix!
 The installer just stupidly installs dotnet48 itsself and messes with registrykeys.
-    If you have any dotnet version already installed with winetricks, it will likely fail, and even if it succeeds, you'll likely end up with a broken prefix.
+    If you have any dotnet version already installed with regular winetricks.sh, it will likely fail, and even if it succeeds, you'll likely end up with a broken prefix.
-    If you need to install stuff via winetricks for programs, do NOT use any of the dotnet* verbs.
+    If you need to install stuff with regular winetricks.sh for programs, do NOT use any of the dotnet* verbs.
     BTW 'Arial' and 'd3dcompiler_47' verbs are already installed by default.
   - WINEARCH=win32 is _not_ supported!
   - Updating from a previous version is for now not (yet) supported, maybe later